robojulia/driverfly-frontend/README.md

    > **IMPORTANT**: The `--legacy-peer-deps` flag is required due to dependency compatibility issues.

-3. Create a `.env.local` file in the root directory with the following environment variables:
+3. Create a `.env` file in the root directory with the following environment variables:

    ```
    BASE_URL=<your-base-url>
    FRONTEND_BASE_URL=<your-frontend-base-url>